Engagement Ring Trends Around the World: Traditions & Modern Twists

 In prehistoric times, man tied grass around his wife-to-be wrists and ankles to protect him from evil spirits.
 This resembles a recent African tradition of tying the bride and groom’s wrists together using grass strands.

-The Romans first began to use plain iron bands as engagement rings.
-It was typically worn on the fourth finger on the woman’s left hand because it was believed that a vein in this finger traveled directly to her heart.
-It was customary then for the men to give gold rings for their bride-to-be to wear during the wedding and special occasions, and another one made of iron for her to wear daily.
+The Romans first began using plain iron bands as engagement rings.
+They were typically worn on the fourth finger on the woman’s left hand because it was believed that a vein in this finger traveled directly to her heart.
+It was customary then for the men to give their bride-to-be gold rings to wear during the wedding and special occasions and another one made of iron for her to wear daily.

-In ancient Egypt, however, rings made of costly metals were ordinarily used as a currency for trade, and a man who placed a ring upon his wife’s finger meant that he trusted her with his wealth.
-Similarly, in medieval days, the ring also served as a dowry or payment for a wife.
+In ancient Egypt, however, rings made of costly metals were ordinarily used as currency for trade.
+A man who placed a ring upon his wife’s finger meant that he trusted her with his wealth.
+Similarly, in medieval times, the ring also served as a dowry or payment for a wife.

-In the Middle East in Asia, puzzle rings were given by sultans and sheiks to each of their brides.
+In the Middle East and Asia, sultans and sheiks gave puzzle rings to each of their brides.
 This was how they " tagged” their many wives and ensured their loyalty to their husbands.

 Prototype of the Engagement Ring